dapr/dotnet-sdk/docs/get-started-actions-actor.md

 ## Overview

 This document describes how to create an Actor(`MyActor`) and invoke its methods on the client application.
-We will create 3 projects under MyActor solution:

 ```
 MyActor --- MyActor.Interfaces